GarethW85/Online-Store/README.md

 The About page gives you a brief history of the company and what we stand for as well as a mission statement.

+The Lookbook page displays all the latest and greatest trends as well as what some of the items we offer online.

-The Lookbook page displays all the latest and greatest that we have to offer which means you will be able to add all those items to the cart for purchasing.
+The shop page displays all items in store that you will be able to purchase buy selecting add to cart and then you will be able to checkout with those items.

 The Contact page displays all relevant information in regards to contacting us.
 There is a map to our location as well as our contact details like email, address and telephone number